Bird watching at Baddesley

 There are many species of birds on the estate, some more common than others.
 You can consider yourself lucky if you see any owls, for example, even though tawny, little and barn owls live here.

-Our Bird Screen is situated in the woods out in the parkland, and is the perfect place to spot a variety of bird life.
-The feeders are kept well stocked so there is always plenty to see and photograph.
+Our Bird Screen is situated in the woods out in the parkland, and is the perfect place to spot and photograph a variety of bird life.

 If you've taken any pictures we'd love to see what birds you've spotted - don't forget to share them on our social media channels!
 For directions to the Bird Screen please ask a member of staff at Visitor Reception.